Nanchang Qingyunpu Airport

-Nanchang Qingyunpu Airport (南昌青云谱机场), also known as Sanjiadian Airport (三家店机场), is an airport in Qingyunpu District of Nanchang, Jiangxi, China.
+Nanchang Qingyunpu Airport (南昌青云谱机场), also known as Sanjiadian Airport (三家店机场), was an airport in Qingyunpu District of Nanchang, Jiangxi, China.
 Originally constructed for use by the Republic of China Air Force, it was the largest airport in China when opened in 1935.
 The airport was destroyed during the Second Sino-Japanese War and rebuilt afterwards.
 After 1949, it was mainly used for test flights by the aircraft manufacturer Hongdu Aviation Industry Group, until its replacement by Nanchang Yaohu Airport in 2018.
+After 2019, the airport ceased to exist and was redeveloped into a residential and commercial area.

 Location and facilities

 The airport is located in Qingyunpu District of Nanchang, the capital of Jiangxi Province, China.
 It has a cement runway that is 2417 m long and 50 m wide, capable of handling Boeing 737 and similar aircraft.
 Its elevation is 46 m above sea level.